nekonomicon/Parabot/addons/parabot/Readme.txt

 4.) ...change the number of bots that join the game:

-    Open the correspondant "Parabot.cfg" and change the "NumBots" variable to the value you like (details are explained in the file).
+    Open the correspondant "parabot.cfg" and change the "NumBots" variable to the value you like (details are explained in the file).
     Note that while playing you can still add more bots by typing "addbot" in the console.